 The WeaMyL software platform consists of three components:

-• Annotated Atlas of Meteorological Observations The Annotated Atlas component will provide a semantic database over the large volume of historical data from varying sources, including weather stations’ observations, radar and satellite imagery.
+• Annotated Atlas of Meteorological Observations The Annotated Atlas component provides a semantic database over the large volume of historical data from varying sources, including weather stations' observations, radar and satellite imagery.
 Its main objectives are to facilitate the study of past conditions using statistical and comparative analyses, provide intelligent information retrieval based on a semantic data model, and provide a custom, extensible annotation model across observation types and sources.
-The Atlas component will offer two main functionalities: (a) management of the Atlas and (b) visualizations, statistics and reports based on the historical meteorological data stored in the Atlas.
+The Atlas component offers two main functionalities: (a) management of the Atlas and (b) visualizations, statistics and reports based on the historical meteorological data stored in the Atlas.

 Work Packages

-The work programme is divided into five work packages (WPs), following the usual stages needed to reach the main research objective, namely to develop the WeaMyL software platform.
+The work programme was divided into five work packages (WPs), following the usual stages needed to reach the main research objective, namely to develop the WeaMyL software platform.
 These are:

 WP1 - Documentation, system requirements and architecture

-The first work package consists on documentation, study, literature analyses and identifying the limitations of existing state-of-the- art approaches and solutions in nowcasting.
-Afterwards, the functional and nonfunctional requirements for WeaMyL including the end-user requirements, as well as the main conditions for the system’s proper functioning are defined, in order to establish the general architecture and design of the WeaMyL software platform.
+The first work package consisted on documentation, study, literature analyses and identifying the limitations of existing state-of-the-art approaches and solutions in nowcasting.
+Afterwards, the functional and nonfunctional requirements for WeaMyL including the end-user requirements, as well as the main conditions for the system's proper functioning were defined, in order to establish the general architecture and design of the WeaMyL software platform.

 WP2 - Machine learning models for weather nowcasting